qoherent/spectrogram-segmentation/README.md

 ```

-5. Download the spectrum sensing dataset:
+5. Download and unpack the spectrum sensing dataset:
 ```commandline
 python download_dataset.py
 ```
-This will ...
+This command will create a new directory named `SpectrumSensingDataset` at the project's root.
+The
+MathWorks' Spectrum Sensing 5G dataset will be downloaded and unpacked into this directory.

 6. Install a new IPython kernel within the `spectrogram-segmentation` environment: